UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 ## String Table
 **Step 1:**
 - In the Android project view, open the stirngs.xml file in the res\values folder.
-- Click the Open editor link and then the Add Key (+ sign) button in the Translations Editor.
+- Click the Open Editor link and then the Add Key (+ sign) button in the Translations Editor.
 - Enter the following values shown in the table below:

 <div align=center>